cenwachukwu/cenwachukwu/README.md

 ## Welcome to my Code Abode
-- 👋 Hi, I’m Chii and I’m interested in Product and Project Management
+- 👋 Hello!
+My name is Chii.
+Welcome to my journey of pursuing my passion for helping businesses discover and deliver innovative and successful products that meet the customers' needs in a way that is better than the competition.
+I am building expertise in delivering successful and sustainable products that customers love, value, and want over existing options.
+Whether conceptualizing a new product or iterating over an existing one, I am passionate about driving critical initiatives that will fuel your ability to innovate, move quickly, and stay ahead of the competition.
+I have a blog on "Medium," where I document my journey and share everything I learn.
-- 🌱 I’m currently learning about UX design, automation using python, and cloud engineering and management.
-With my background in scientific research, software development, support engineering, and business analysis, I have built expertise in delivering successful and sustainable products that meet business goals and guarantee impeccable customer experiences.
-Whether conceptualizing a new product or iterating over an existing one, I am passionate about driving critical initiatives that will fuel innovation.
-When I'm not coding, you'll probably catch me at a pilates class, doing some water color painting, or hoarding Jeni's Icecream at your nearest grocery store.
+- 🌱 When I'm not slaming away on my keyboard, you'll probably catch me at a pilates class, doing some water color painting, or hoarding Jeni's Icecream at your nearest grocery store.
+If I could name my superpower, it would be my ability to have an answer to every question.
+Oh, I also want to visit Croatia!

 <!---